marcusmerc27/checksum/README.md

 * This checksum value is stored in the 11th & 12th byte of the IPv4 header.
 This program assigns it location to the 6th byte.

 # Enhancements
-1. During the summation process, replace the 6th input integer with zero.
-You still need to place this 6th input integer into the variable "checksum".
 1. Modify the program and your test cases to use 32-bit integers (i.e., input numbers can now be (I.e., 0..64k, or 0..65535)
 1. Use the first input number to determine the number of integers to be read and store this value in the variable "count".
   * The value of "count" is determined by the following java assignment `count = ((number >> 8) & 0x0F)*2;` where number is the first input number read.